 - Scissors (I just love these for all gardening projects!)

-- Tweezers (from my favorite set of succulent tools)
+- Tweezers (from my favorite set of cactus-planting tools)

 - Wooden chopstick

 - Soft bristle brush (from my favorite set of succulent tools)

 You’ll get a better view of the container I chose a bit lower down, but it is extraordinary.
 The very bottom is a wood-brown, with irregular striations through it, and the cute, pudgy feet of the pot are the same brown tone.
 The majority of the pot is a gorgeous blue glaze with green tones throughout and a beautiful leaf motif.
 The colors and the leaf texture of the pot inspired my choice of cacti and succulents as I’ll describe below.

 OK – we’re ready to get started — let’s see how to plant cacti and succulents together!

 Choosing a Cacti and Succulents Pot